mickaelandrieu/sf-oro-docker/README.md

 - vendor
 - bin

-So feel free to empty these dirs on your host machine They are excluded via new shared volume for each of them (see docker-compose.yml), so these dirs cannot be move/removed/overwritten inside the containers.
+So feel free to empty these dirs on your host machine.

+They are excluded via new shared volume for each of them (see docker-compose.yml), so these dirs cannot be move/removed/overwritten inside the containers.

 If you need the "vendor" dir on your host machine (for development) - you can comporess it to "shared" folder via `tar -zcf /shared/vendor.tar.gz -C /var/www/app/ vendor` and then extract synced "vendor.tar.gz" dir to "app/vendor" directory